-This Easter sees the 3rd performance of the St Neots Passion Play on the streets of St Neots, Cambridgeshire.
+This Easter sees the 3rd performance of the St Neots Passion on the streets of St Neots, Cambridgeshire.

-Further information can be had from firstname.lastname@example.org
+Further information on the St Neots Passion can be found by contacting firstname.lastname@example.org.